deltaswapio/deltaswap/deltachain/docs/registration.md

 ## Testnet

-TBD (need to be signed by testnet guardian)
+TBD (need to be signed by testnet phylax)

 ## Mainnet

-TBD (need to be signed by the most recent guardian set)
+TBD (need to be signed by the most recent phylax set)